MRC-CBU/neuroconda/README.md

+# MRC CBU FORK - use the [main repo](https://github.com/jooh/neuroconda) if you are based elsewhere

 A Conda environment for neuroscience.
 This is a very inclusive environment that covers pretty much all neuroimaging-related packages you might want to use.
 Please let us know if you want to see any additional packages.